 Space on the existing practice ground is restricted and the ground had a significant curvature so an elevated teeing box was proposed, raising the viewing area so long drives could be seen landing.
 A new chipping area was also proposed, maximising the number of golfers using the practice ground at any one time.

 Low-velocity range balls would be used on the practice ground, so the maximum drive would be less than 200yds and would comfortably fit the area provided.
-This positioned the elevated tee below a small rise, leaving space for the chipping area, as identified below.
+The elevated tee was positioned below a small rise, leaving space for the chipping area, as identified below.

 Practice Ground Long Section